 Neil was the question posed and the Foxes were his long awaited answer, but he’d never given the thought that maybe it was a one-sided sentiment.

 “Look at me.
 Neil, look at me.
 The martyr shit got old a long time ago.
-Okay, cut it out.”
+Cut it out.”

 Neil rolled his eyes and sighed.